Julius Malombe

-Dr. Julius Makau Malombe,EGH is a Kenyan politician and the first and current elected Governor of Kitui County.
-He is elected on a Wiper Democratic Movement-Kenya (WDM-K) which he won the 2013 elections garnering 163,904 votes .He defended his seat on Wiper ticket in the 2017 general election but lost to Charity Ngilu coming third behind former senator David Musila however he recaptured the seat and won after the 9th August 2022 gubernatorial elections with 198,004 votes defeating former senator David Musila who had 114,606 votes and Jonathann Mueke with 10,639 votes.
+Dr. Julius Makau Malombe, EGH is a Kenyan politician and the first and current elected Governor of Kitui County.
+He is elected on a Wiper Democratic Movement-Kenya (WDM-K) which he won the 2013 elections garnering 163,904 votes.
+He defended his seat on Wiper ticket in the 2017 general election but lost to Charity Ngilu coming third behind former senator David Musila however he recaptured the seat and won after the 9 August 2022 gubernatorial elections with 198,004 votes defeating former senator David Musila who had 114,606 votes and Jonathan with 10,639 votes.
 As the pioneer governor of Kitui he is credited with much of the development gains made in the region.
-On 12th December 2022 Dr. Malombe was awarded the Elder of The Golden Heart by President William Ruto.
+On 12 December 2022 Dr. Malombe was awarded the Elder of The Golden Heart by President William Ruto.